 Bilateral Dorsal Foot Scar Contracture Release with Split-Thickness Skin Grafts from the Anterior Thigh

-Release and grafting are a standard methods for correction of large contractures.7 This procedure returns full range of motion to the joints of the ankle and toes.
+Release and grafting is a standard method for correction of large contractures.7 This procedure returns full range of motion to the joints of the ankle and toes.

 Focused History of the Patient